Characters: Pokémon Anime - Team Rocket

 - In an early Diamond and Pearl episode, they wore small green jackets over their Team Rocket uniforms.
 Unzipped.
 With the R showing.
 The twerps don't recognize them.

-- This trope really got more prominent in later seasons (until Best Wishes).
+- This trope really got more prominent in later seasons (except Best Wishes).
 The first time they were disguised, the heroes recognized them right away.
 By DP, though...yeah.

 - Parent Service: Jessie and James.